jieter/django-tables2/docs/index.rst

             class SimpleTable(tables.Table):
                 age = tables.Column()

+    empty value
+        An empty value is synonymous with "no value".
+Columns have an ``empty_values`` attribute that contains values that are considered empty.
+It's a way to declare which values from the database correspond to *null*/*blank*/*missing* etc.

     order by alias
         A prefixed column name that describes how a column should impact the